Iterative Design Explained

 It reduces costs

-It’s almost always easier, and thus cheaper, to make changes to a product during the design and prototyping phase, then it is to go back to make revisions once it is complete.
+It’s almost always easier, and thus cheaper, to make changes to a product during the digital design and prototyping phase, then it is to go back to make revisions once it is complete.
 When you work iteratively you typically focus on a small section of the product at a time (like building a lego model).
 Or, you may be layering the functionality at each iteration (more like an onion).
 Either way, because the design focus is localised to specific elements it’s far easier to catch issues and make improvements.

-Wrapping up
+Wrapping Up

 Iterative design allows designers to create and test ideas quickly and effectively.
 Successful ideas make their way into the final product whilst unsuccessful ones can be quickly dropped, or refined and re-tested.
 This approach yields a more cost-effective process with the end product being validated by the results of constant user experience testing.